Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 1. When complete, shut down *srv2* safely.
 Use the on-screen menu options in *SConfig* to do so.

 That's it!
 Now you're done.
 Congratulations!

+## Lab 1 Sign-Off

+It is extremely important that you complete Lab 1 correctly as these Windows Server installs will be the platform on which the rest of the course will be completed.

+When you have completed Lab 1, ask your instructor to come and check your installation.
+This must be done in class.
+They will ask you to complete a set of tasks/commands.
+If everything has been completed correctly, your instructor will mark your Lab 1 as complete.

+### Sign-Off Checklist
+1. Open VMware Hardware Settings window for *srv1* and *srv2*.
+1. *srv1* is currently running and logged in.
+1. *srv2* is currently running and logged in.
+1. No new updates available for both VMs.
+1. Server names have been applied correctly.
+1. Time zone is in EST.
+1. Servers have been properly activated.
+1. *srv1*: Firefox installed and open.